ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 2. From the menu, select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 3. Click **Storage** > **{{site.data.keyword.filestorage_short}}**, and select the **Volume** from which you want to revoke access.
-4. Click **Authorized Hosts** to display the compute instances that have access to your File share.
+4. Click **Authorized Hosts** to display the Compute instances that have access to your File share.
 5. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") next to the host whose access is to be revoked, and select **Revoke Access**.
 6. Confirm if you want to revoke the access for a volume because the action cannot be undone.
 Click **Yes** to revoke volume access, or **No** to cancel the action.